 • Kindergarten children: 80

-This onsen has a wide range of baths for you to experience.
-It is emphasised that the spring water they have here is “black spring water”, with elements that over the years have the ability to rejuvenate your body, skin and health.
-They have a mini swimming pool for their customers to swim in.
-Sauna is also available here at this facility.
-Outside the baths, there is a reading corner for those who need to take a breather.
+This onsen offers a wide range of baths for you to experience.
+It’s noteworthy that the spring water here is referred to as “black spring water,” containing elements that, over the years, have shown the ability to rejuvenate your body, skin, and health.
+Additionally, they provide a mini swimming pool for customers to enjoy.
+Sauna facilities are also available on-site.
+Outside the baths, there is a reading corner for those in need of a break.

 Details